This emotional intelligence training course will:

 - Use four criteria to manage relationships.

 - Integrate emotional intelligence into their daily thinking.

 The following outline highlights some of the course’s key learning points.
 As part of your training program, we will modify content as needed to meet your business objectives.
 Upon request, we will provide you with a copy of the participant materials prior to the session(s).

-This interactive program kicks off with a discussion about emotional intelligence and how people can benefit from paying attention to their emotions and the feelings of others.
-Working in teams the group will describe what they already know about the four quadrants of emotional intelligence and the actions emotionally intelligent people take to be self-aware, manage their reactions, understand social dynamics, and manage relationships.
+This interactive program starts with a discussion about emotional intelligence and how people can benefit from paying attention to their emotions and the feelings of others.
+Working in teams, the group will describe what they already know about the four quadrants of emotional intelligence and the actions emotionally intelligent people take to be self-aware, manage their reactions, understand social dynamics, and manage relationships.